matrix-org/gsoc/IDEAS.md

 **Potential mentor**: David Baker

 ### Location based Chat
 A mobile app that shows you a list of chat rooms "around you".
 People could create chat rooms fixed in one place (a Café could have a room, for example) or you could create a chat room that follows you around as you walk around using the app.
+Perhaps users could also see other users around them and create chats with them if they had the app open, or see what other chats they were in.

+Some level of moderation would likely be necessary - this could be a natural extension once the base features have been implemented.

+A lot of code for the chat itself can be implemented with reusable UI components of the Matrix Console apps.
+It should be relatively straightforward to allow users to post pictures, video and audio clips to the room using standard Matrix message types and reusable components.

 **Expected Results**: An app and backend where you can log in, create a room, find and join rooms near you and chat.